-Compress JPG Images Online
+Compress JPG Online

 Reduce JPEG file sizes with adjustable quality.
 Fast, free, and private.